FabLabWgtn/FabAcademy-Tutorials/week6_electronic_design/eagle_english.md

 ##### Here is how to install the libraries.

+Download the library and save it in eagles lbr folder.
 *   On the **Mac**, it should be /Applications/EAGLE-8.#.#/lbr/

     On **Windows**, it is most likely C:\Program Files\EAGLE-8.#.#\lbr\